alexmasurovsky/XR4ALL_Survey_1/README.md

 The survey sought to inform development of the plugin by gauging the interests of potential users on key questions.

 I played around with donut plots, but bar plots seemed to display the results most clearly.

+The overall output can be seen in the .pdf file (R Markdown output).
+The plots (.jpg files) are easiest to view after downloading.